marian42/wavefunctioncollapse/README.md

 You can disable or enable modules, change their spawn probability, their connectors, their neighbor rules or you can add new ones.
 Here is how to do it:

-1. Open the scene file `Prototypes.scene`.
+1. Open the `Prototypes` scene.
 2. Edit the blocks in the scene.
 You'll mostly change values in the `ModulePrototype` components.
 3. Select the "Prototypes" game object in the hieararchy and apply your changes to the prefab (Overrides -> Apply all).
 4. Select the file "ModuleData" in the asset folder.
 5. Click "Create module data".
 6. Optional: Click "Simplify module data".
 This takes some time, but will make world generation faster.
-7. Save your work and go back to the Game scene.
+7. Save your work and go back to the `Game` scene.
 You can now use your updated module set.

 ## Generating worlds in the editor